How to Get Out of an Abusive Relationship

 If you stay

-- Contact the domestic violence/sexual assault program in your area.
+- Contact a domestic violence or sexual assault program in your area.
 They can provide emotional support, peer counseling, safe emergency housing, information, and other services while you are in the relationship, as well as if you decide to leave.

 - Build as strong a support system as your partner will allow.
 Whenever possible, get involved with people and activities outside your home and encourage your children to do so.

 - Be kind to yourself!
 Develop a positive way of looking at yourself and talking to yourself.
 Use affirmations to counter the negative comments you get from the abuser.
 Allow yourself time for doing things you enjoy.

 Source: Breaking the Silence Handbook

 Protecting your privacy

 Abusers often monitor their partner’s activities, including their phone, computer, and Internet use.
 You may be afraid to leave or ask for help out of fear that your partner will retaliate if he finds out.
 However, there are precautions you can take to stay safe and keep your abuser from finding out what you’re doing.
 When seeking help for domestic violence and abuse, it’s important to cover your tracks, especially when you’re using the home phone, a smartphone, or a computer.